A local orientational order parameter for systems of interacting particles

-It is readily seen that the following inequality is satisfied:
+It is readily seen that the inequality

-with equality if and only if the neighborhood exhibits a single unique bond angle.
-It can be shown that this equality condition is achieved only when the neighborhood has the form of a regular simplex, corresponding to an equilateral triangle in two dimensions and a regular tetrahedron in three dimensions.
-That $E$ is maximized by such neighborhoods is a highly intuitive result, as regular simplices constitute the simplest possible polytopes in any given space.
+is satisfied with equality if and only if there is a single unique bond angle.
+It can be shown this is true only when the neighborhood has the form of a regular simplex, corresponding to an equilateral triangle in 2D and a regular tetrahedron in 3D.
+That $E$ is maximized by such geometries is a rather natural property given that regular simplices constitute the simplest possible polytopes.